 Dr. Michael Jessup, Professor of Sociology, discusses the department’s approach to answering the world’s tough questions.

 Some of our graduates have gone on to study further at the following schools’ graduate programs:

 - Harvard University

 - Indiana University

 - Loyola University

 - Marquette University

 - Notre Dame University

 - Wake Forest University

 Whether you want to work with individuals in need or as a researcher in academics, we will prepare you for whatever path you choose.
 Our students often continue their education in graduate schools, work in ministry settings, or join social service agencies.
-Sociology also offers valuable preparation for careers in journalism, politics, public relations, business, or public administration.
+The Sociology & Anthropology program also offers valuable preparation for careers in journalism, politics, public relations, business, or public administration.